Viktor-Kamp/Unit-to-pixel-converter/README.md

-"Unit to pixel converter" is a Blender Add-On (earliest version compatible with, is "4.2").

-I created this Add-On to be able to quickly calculate the needed render resolution from different units (like inch, centimeter or millimeter) inside Blender while taking PPI/DPI into account.
+"Unit to pixel converter" is a Blender Add-On.
+I created it, to be able to quickly calculate the needed render resolution from different units (like inch, centimeter or millimeter) inside Blender while taking PPI/DPI into account.

 You can interact with the calculator in: "Properties > Output > Unit to pixel converter"